 We asked a group of executives at a building materials client not long ago to provide us with a list of their key performance indicators (KPIs), or the measures they use to drive their company’s performance.
 “Uh, we’ll get back to you.”
 Two months later we received a list of the measures.
 Yay!
 But … wait … it was just a list of what to measure, not what the actual goals were, the how-much-of-what-period kind of thing.
 Sigh.

 Now.
 I’m sure that’s not you.
 But just in case you’re looking for some fresh ideas for how to suss out key insights from your CRM, we’ve got a few for you.

 Some folks call this call tracking, but let’s call a spade a spade.
-Tracking activity from a measurement perspective should let you see that your team is making the right kind of calls on the right customers – in other words, they’re measuring whether the right things are being done to maintain and enhance business relationships with their most important customers.
+Tracking activity from a measurement perspective should let you see that your team is making the right kind of calls on the right customers – in other words, they’re measuring whether they right things are being to do maintain and enhance business relationships with your most important customers.

 - Visits per week

 - Training events, product or installation, per months

 - Architect lunch and learns per month

 Naturally, you have to apply a framework around this.
 Are you trying to build, or just maintaining, a channel?
 Are you focused on residential, commercial, or both?
 Are your territories geographically concentrated, or do they span states?
 Pick what’s appropriate for you.

 Since almost all building products actual sales are based on orders placed to customer service or through EDI, sales reps have very limited visibility to actual sales performance.
 They have to wait till month-end when a batch report gets dumped from the ERP.
 So real-time (ish) sales data within the CRM is very often the #1 use case we see for a CRM in this business: